A Dog Bed Is More Than Just a Dog Bed

 Growling Isn’t Bad Behaviour – It’s Communication

 When Lucy growled at the cat, it was loud, clear, and I loved it.
 Growling is one of the most misunderstood behaviours in dogs, but it’s also one of the most important.
-In this post, I’m sharing a real-life moment from my multi-species household and explaining why growling isn’t bad behaviour—it’s communication.
+A real-life moment from my multi-species household and explaining why growling isn’t bad behaviour—it’s communication.

 More Pets = More Planning